WRITING, RHETORIC, & INFORMATION DESIGN (WRID)

 TRACK 2: Writing Studies, Major & Minor

-The Writing Studies track offers a breadth of experience in rhetoric, composition, professional writing, creative writing, and linguistics.
+The Writing Studies track, or Track 2 of the WRID major and minor, offers a breadth of experience in rhetoric, composition, professional writing, creative writing, and linguistics.
 While pursuing an interdisciplinary understanding of these many areas, students will enhance their writing skills in a range of academic, and creative writing genres.

 Writing studies majors and minors will study the diverse purposes and practices of textual production and the different social and cultural contexts of writing.
 Students in the Writing Studies track value the diverse purposes and practices of textual production, whether through rhetorical analysis, creative exploration, or multimodal compositions and presentations.